 September 22, 2011 - New York Court of Appeals, in a four to three ruling, excludes the Port Authority from claims of negligence related to the 1993 bombing.

 May 11, 2012 - The judgment in which Linda Nash was awarded $5.46 million for injuries suffered in the attack is dismissed based on the Port Authority's exclusion from liability.

 July 14, 2015 - The Appellate Division for the New York Supreme Court restores the jury award for Linda Nash.
-The Port Authority is appealing to the state's Court of Appeals, according to Nash's lawyer.
+The Port Authority is appealing to the New York Court of Appeals, according to Nash's lawyer.